chaitanyabaranwal/spamFilter_svm/README.md

 The code by itself randomly splits the given dataset into an 80-20 ratio for training and testing respectively.
 If one wants to test the learning algorithm, simply add the following lines to the end of the code:
 ```
-fScore, matrix = calcFScore(xTest, yTest)
+fScore, matrix = calcFScore(xTest, yTest, model, vectorizer)
 print("F-score is: %s" % fScore)
 ```
-As you'll see, **the learning algorithm gives an F-score of ~0.94**.
+As you'll see, **the learning algorithm gives an F-score, precision and recall of ~0.97**.
 The F-score is calculated taking non-spam labels (0) as positive and spam labels (1) as negative.

 ### Applying the algorithm to predict future emails